cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 We created "User Stories" to present features to implement in our product.
 We started by creating a very minimal core app with only a few functions, made sure that they worked, then incrementally improved our app.

+Our team was split into task-based subgroups in which members reviewed each other's code.
 We managed our code with GitHub, and created a branch `X_branch` for each team member X to push their modifications on the remote repository for others to see.
-Our team was split into task-based subgroups in which members reviewed each other's code.

-- Before we push our code to GitHub, we ensure our code is consistent within the sub-groups we’re working in.
+Before pushing our code to GitHub, we ensured that our code was consistent within our sub-groups.
--

 ### Implementation challenges
-One of the main challenges we had to overcome was actually the coordinated use of GitHub, which could sometimes prove confusing, which led to regular conflicts, failed pulls or pushes ,and even an unexpected "detached head state" at some point.
+One of the main challenges we had to overcome was actually the coordinated use of GitHub, which could sometimes prove confusing, which led to regular conflicts, failed pulls or pushes, and even an unexpected "detached head state" at some point.
 This should improve with time as we get used to handle GitHub on a daily basis.

 A ClickUp workspace was set up for our group to help us organise our tasks, but it proved difficult to get everyone to use it consistently and communicate efficiently with everyone else.
 This was also probably due to the fact that we had different schedules and could not always be all present together at the same time for meetings.